Weng Kung Peng

-Weng Kung received his bachelor degree in Theoretical Physics from University of Malaya, Malaysia (2003), and pursued his Ph.D. in the Spin Dynamics of Nuclear Magnetic Resonance from Osaka University, Japan (2008).
-He then became a Junior Investigator at BioSyM-SMART, Massachusetts Institute of Technology (MIT) by winning the highly competitive SMART Postdoctoral Fellowship (2009-2013) and subsequently promoted to the independent role of Research Scientist (2014-2015).
-SMART Centre is the first research institution established outside Boston, under the joint venture between MIT and National Research Foundation of Singapore.
-He then served as Senior Research Scientist (2015-2017) assisted in the setting up of NTU Institute of Health Technologies, which promotes the translation of technological innovation into local medical healthcare system, and promotes industry partnership.
+Weng Kung received his bachelor degree in Theoretical Physics from University of Malaya, Malaysia (2003), and completed his PhD from Osaka University, Japan (2008).
+He then became a Junior Investigator at BioSyM-SMART, Massachusetts Institute of Technology (MIT) by winning the highly competitive SMART Postdoctoral Fellowship and subsequently promoted to the role of Research Scientist.

-He holds several key (joint) patents and authored several seminal papers which appeared in Nature Medicine, Scientific Reports, Review of Scientific Instrumentation, Advanced Healthcare Materials, Lab-on-Chip and attracted worldwide press coverages (e.g., The Guardian, The Strait Times, Asian Scientist Magazine, Nature).
-Weng Kung is the recipient of several awards such as Japan Ministry of Science and Technology Scholar, SMART MIT Postdoctoral Fellowship, SMART MIT Technology Ignition, and Bronze medal in Translational Technology Pitching Forum, Singapore.
-In 2014, Weng Kung was listed as one of the Top 100 Global Thinkers, in recognition of his team disruptive technology under the Category Healers.
-Top 100 Global Thinkers is an annual list published by Foreign Policy magazine, which recognizes the world’s pre-eminent thought leaders and
+He authored several seminal papers which appeared in Nature Medicine, Communications Biology, npj Aging and Mechanisms of Disease, Review of Scientific Instrumentation, and attracted worldwide press coverages (e.g., The Guardian, Nature).
+Weng Kung is the recipient of several awards such as Japan Ministry of Science and Technology Scholar, SMART MIT Postdoctoral Fellowship, and SMART MIT Technology Ignition.
+In 2014, Weng Kung was listed as one of the Top 100 Global Thinkers – under the Category Healers, in recognition of his team disruptive technology.
+Top 100 Global Thinkers is an annual list published by Foreign Policy magazine recognizing the world’s pre-eminent thought leaders and public intellectuals, which among other recipients were Jennifer Doudna, Mark Zuckerberg, and Jack Ma.

 - W.K.
 Peng*, T.F.
 Kong, C.S.
 Ng, et. al.,